Step-by-Step Credentialing Guide for Healthcare Providers

 Best Practices:

-If you're using ABA credentialing services or working with a credentialing specialist, confirm they are up-to-date with payer-specific formats and timelines.
+If you're using ABA credentialing services or working with a credentialing company, confirm they are up-to-date with payer-specific formats and timelines.

 Step 3: Primary Source Verification (PSV)